Via Broseta, 37-41, 24121, Bergamo

 From its opening in march 1990, the bookshop consecrates its best wall to exhibit an artwork by an artist – either a friend or a customer, and subsequently, as more and more people came to know the bookshop, from wider circles.
 This wall became larger in 2000, reaching the dimension of 3×3 meters so that at the same time more artworks can be exposed.
 While in the beginning the exhibitions were once a month, now ARS arranges 9/10 exhibitions each year.
 The artists are young and less young, often debuting, sometimes chosen by their artworks and sometimes by their personality.
 The artworks on exhibit in the bookshop are seen by contemporary art lovers and by everyday customers.
 For its exhibitions, ARS doesn’t leave out any genre nor technique, doesn’t follow trends, but is open to interesting artworks with language and research intensity, coolness, honesty and tightness.

-The gallery comes from a project by Silvia Paola Ubiali who, after graduating in Modern Literature with art specialization at the University of Milan, different marketing and foreign trade business experiences and later as a collaborator in an important gallery in the ancient and modern, spontaneously orients her interests to the contemporary, particularly the period from the ’60s to today at the international level, ranging from classical aesthetics to experimentation.
-It opens in March 2009 with an exhibition dedicated to International Madi Movement whose the gallery is now the representative for Italy.
+The gallery comes from a project by Silvia Paola Ubiali who, after graduating in Modern Literature with art specialization at the University of Milan, different marketing and foreign trade business experiences, and later as a collaborator in an important gallery of ancient and modern art, spontaneously orients her interests to the contemporary, particularly to the period that goes from the ’60s until today at international level, ranging from classical aesthetics to experimentation.
+The gallery opens in March 2009 with an exhibition dedicated to International Madi Movement of which Marelia Gallery is now the contact point for Italy.
 From historical artists with already consolidated experiences to the work of young artists bringing new languages, the aim of the gallery is to raise awareness of the many forms of artistic expression to the widest possible audience to witness an art that evolves over time, but always remains the ultimate expression of the human being.
-A strong orientation towards the territory characterize the work of the gallery, materialized in collaboration with local institutions (including Fondazione Creberg, Museo Diocesano Adriano Bernareggi, Accademia Tadini in Lovere, Accademia di Belle Arti Carrara and the botanical garden Lorenzo Rota) and private partners (Spazio Arte Hangar Audi and the hotel chain Accorhotels).
+A strong orientation towards the territory characterize the work of the gallery, materialized in collaboration with local institutions (including Fondazione Creberg, Museo Diocesano Adriano Bernareggi, Accademia Tadini in Lovere, Accademia di Belle Arti G. Carrara and the botanical garden Lorenzo Rota) and private partners (Spazio Arte Hangar Audi and the hotel chain Accorhotels).

-Thomas Brambilla gallery follows and supports both young and emerging artists and best known artists who followed through some very personal reseaches, away from the spotlight of the mainstream art world, but of the highest quality.
-The union and the connection between generations and different types of work are a source of dialectic.
+Thomas Brambilla gallery follows and supports both emerging artists and best known artists who followed very personal researches, away from the spotlight of the mainstream art world, but of the highest quality, anyway.
+Union and connection between generations and different types of work are a source of dialectic dialogue.

 Traffic Gallery was born in september 2007 opening with a double solo exhibition: “Stranger” by Karin Andersen and Christian Rainer.
-What I don’t know is so familiar but even so extraneous – stranger – tells in a metaphor the condition of who is unknown and at the same time reveals the gallery fil rouge.
+That certain something so familiar but even so extraneous – stranger – tells in a metaphor the condition of who is unknown and at the same time reveals the gallery fil rouge.

-The alien – just as Traffic Gallery – is another from himself, is he or she who finds notwithstanding him or herself in the places where everyday human life goes on.
+The alien – just as Traffic Gallery – is another from himself, is he or she who, reluctantly, finds himself or herself in the places where everyday human life goes on.

 That’s because the fisical space in the gallery should be used as “temporary inter-zone where the artists should be able to realize the temporary transformation of the space in place”.